phillc/agentvsagent/README.md

 * Advanced
   * Unit test at least your supporting code

-## FAQ

-* Time that each agent is allowed should be low enough to make it difficult to come up with an always perfect solution, yet high enough that a novice and/or an implementation in a slower language can be competitive.

 ## Potential game ideas

 * Team games: Spades, Bridge
 * Variable # of players:
 * Pathing: Othello (Reversi), Blokus, Tsuro

-## TODO

-* Data validations
-* Shooting the moon
-* Timeout management
-* Clean up after games are done (memory leak)
-* Human player(s)
-* Server will crash if a player disconnects mid game, or pass in null for a card
-* Symlinks suck.
-Come up with some script that copies from the submodule (yuck).
-* The sample agents are ugly.
-I was trying to just get them to look the same in each language, but I ended up mutating too many variables.
-I think it would be nice to split them into two files, one with logic and the other with the harness for rounds/tricks.
-That will let me change the harness later and reduce the risk of merge conflict with the logic that potential participants implement.
-Rushing to MVP =\
-* Simple agents to play against (Play low agent, Play High Agent, Random Agent)
-  * Option for server to startup the simple agents to play against locally

 ## Contributing